openshift/enhancements/enhancements/storage/csi-efs-operator.md

 2. Update (rewrite) current aws-efs-operator to watch `ClusterCSIDriver` CR named `efs.csi.aws.com`.
    * `ClusterCSIDriver` CRD is already provided by OCP and is used to install all other CSI drivers that OCP ships.
+     * Every CSI driver operator watches only its CR, with [a defined name](https://github.com/openshift/api/blob/4b79815405ec40f1d72c3a74bae0ae7da543e435/operator/v1/0000_90_cluster_csi_driver_01_config.crd.yaml#L39).
+       They don't act on or modify CRs of other CSI drivers.
    * Users must explicitly create the CR to install the CSI driver to allow users to uninstall the driver if they don't like it.